Wheel throwing with Porcelain

 Learn the basics of working with Porcelain clay on the throwing wheel.
-It is not recommended for complete beginners.
 This course will guide you by demonstration and practical sessions to gain confidence with using this material.
+Different projects are set to fit ability level.
 Each student will have sole use of a wheel for the length of the course.

 By the end of the course you will be able to